Do you need a drink driving lawyer in Melbourne?

 Suspended License – The Court will specify an amount of time for which you cannot drive.
 Once this time has elapsed, your licence becomes valid again.

 Cancelled License – The Court will specify an amount of time for which you cannot drive.
-Once this time has elapsed, you must reapply for your licence through VicRoads.
-The Court may impose a condition that you complete a drink driving education course or alcohol problem.
-In some instances it is necessary to appear before a Magistrate in order to have your licence reissued.
+Once this time has elapsed, and any required conditions have been met, you must reapply for your licence through VicRoads.